official-antistasi-community/A3-Antistasi-Docs/source/beginners_guide/raw_beginners_guide.rst

    the arsenal and as a result you and your soldiers will become more lethal.
 But there are ways you can speed up this process.

-|
-|
-|

 **There are essentially two schools of thought when it comes to equipment.**

 -  The first is to **never take any equipment you want unlocked until it is unlocked.** Choose to use worse weapons and equipment so that you may unlock that equipment faster.

-Example, I have 20 M4s **but I choose to use a FAL instead until I get 5 more M4s.**
+For example, I have 20 M4s **but I choose to use a FAL instead until I get 5 more M4s.**

 -  The second method is to take everything you want **as long as you believe it will make you more likely to come home alive.**

--  Both methods have merit.
+Both methods have merit.
 I used to religiously use the first method   and died and failed more often, but when I DID succeed, I kept those weapons no matter what.

--  I think it is more optimal to use what you have if it will make you more effective.
+I think it is more optimal to use what you have if it will make you more effective.
 Recently I started using equipment that was rare and I found I won more often.

--  It’s really a risk versus reward analysis at the end of the day.
+It’s really a risk versus reward analysis at the end of the day.
 Do what you think is optimal.

 Loadouts
 =========

--  Please note there are no rules to loadouts, but if you are using the ACE mod, you have to account for medical supplies, ammo, weapons, and how that equipment will affect your weight.
+Please note there are no rules to loadouts, but if you are using the ACE mod, you have to account for medical supplies, ammo, weapons, and how that equipment will affect your weight.
 The heavier you are, the faster your stamina bar will deplete.
 This will have an adverse effect on your accuracy and speed.

--  I assume you are using ACE for this tutorial.
+I assume you are using ACE for this tutorial.

 Here are some suggestions on loadouts you will likely need to pull quickly during emergencies.
 All of these loadouts will have 5 elastic bandages, 5 packing bandages, two 500m blood, 2 splints, 2 tourniquets and an entrenching tool.
-For most loadouts I carry only two grenades and two smoke grenades.
+For most loadouts, I carry only two grenades and two smoke grenades.

-|
-|

 | **Starting loadout**
-|

 -  Starting loadout, I go with a lot of grenades and pistol ammunition, I find the WW2 bolt action rifles you get at the start do not do